Types of Configuration

 The staging area.
 Holds a single configuration profile.
 You copy a profile from the master directory to the staging area before building a customized Docker image for the ForgeRock Identity Platform.

 The staging area is located in subdirectories of the path, /path/to/forgeops/docker/7.0.
 Configuration profiles copied to the staging area are transient and are not managed with Git.

-You run this script before you build a customized Docker image for the platform.
+The config.sh script lets you copy configuration profiles between the master directory and the staging area.
+You run this script before you build customized Docker images for the platform.
 The script lets you specify which configuration profile to copy to the staging area.
-Skaffold uses this profile when it builds a Docker image.
+The cdk build command uses the profile that’s been copied to the staging area when it builds a Docker image.